 Sometimes, genealogy research can be tedious and time consuming, but being thorough is important to making accurate relationship determinations.
 No one wants to cut a branch off the family tree when that mistake could have been avoided.
 (Ahem.)

 When traditional records have been exhausted or if they no longer exists, think outside the genealogy box.
+Seek out those unusual genealogy records.
 Consider what your ancestor may have kept and passed down to generations.
 Consider what unique records the community may have created and kept.

 Your Action Item Today

 - On a blank sheet of paper, write the ancestor’s name, location and time period you are researching.
-Brainstorm all the different types of “out of the box” records your ancestor could have potentially created.
+Brainstorm all the different types of uncommon genealogy resources and “out of the box” records your ancestor could have potentially created.
 Set a timer for 5-10 minutes.
 Start!
 Do not overthink at this point.
 If an idea comes to mind write it down.

 - Now you are ready to create your research plan.